mulle-c/mulle-container/README.md

 ### Hashtables

-A hashtable is
-about twice the size of the number of elements contained within, the rest being holes.
+A hashtable is about twice the size of the number of elements contained within, the rest being holes.
 A hash of the element is used to quickly locate the entry in the hashtable.

 Hashtable `realloc` and redistribute their elements on power of two size boundaries.

+A hashtables use "holes" to discriminate between valid entries and available space.
+Consequently a hashtable can not use all possible `void *` values as keys and needs a special **notakey** marker for such holes.

+The "notakey" value is usually `mulle_not_a_pointer`, which is defined as `(void *) INTPTR_MIN`.

 #### Maps

 Hashtable data structures that provide associative storage (key/value) are called maps.

-##### `mulle_map`
+##### `mulle_map` conveniently stores managed keys and values

 The elements equality is determined with a callback function and the elements can be copied/freed or reference counted using callbacks organized in a